PatrickMaiyer/Portapack_Wiki/Flash-Utility.md

-This application allows you to install a new firmware on your portapack.
+This application allows you to install a new firmware on your PortaPack.
+The Flash utility is the update method of choice for users that may not want to run an application on their PC, have compatibility issues with their OS, or may want to switch between firmware versions when in the field.

 # The Flash Utility

 * Step 1: Compile or download the image.
-For example the latest nightly build from https://github.com/eried/portapack-mayhem/releases
+For example the latest nightly build from https://github.com/eried/portapack-mayhem/releases.
+If you download and unzip the latest mayhem_v#.##_COPY_TO_SDCARD.zip contents to your SD card, the latest firmware image will be found in the FIRMWARE folder (this method also updates the external app files in the APPS folder).
-* Step 2: Place the file portapack-h1_h2-mayhem.bin on your SD card in the FIRMWARE folder.
+* Step 2: If you download only the file portapack-h1_h2-mayhem.bin, place it in the FIRMWARE folder of your SD card.
+(The SD card may be physically plugged into your computer, or left installed in the PortaPack using the "SD over USB" app and connected with a USB cable.)
-* Step 3: Start the Flash Utility and select the file.
+* Step 3: Start the Flash Utility and select the new .bin file.

 ![grafik](https://user-images.githubusercontent.com/13151053/228267608-cf281412-151d-4405-95d9-300c266e26c9.png)